ClickHouse/viz-house/README.md

-##Setup
+## Setup

-To install all dependencies, from the root sql-console folder run `yarn` and it will install all dependencies from there
+To install all dependencies, from the root sql-console folder do `yarn` and it will install all dependencies from there

-##To start in dev mode,
+## To start this in dev mode,
-From the root sql-console folder do `yarn dev`
+From the root sql-console folder do `yarn workspace @clickhouse/viz-house dev`

 ## To build

-From the root sql-console folder do `yarn build`
+From the root sql-console folder do `yarn workspace @clickhouse/viz-house build`

+## To update sql-console with the latest build

+From the root sql-console folder do `yarn up @clickhouse/viz-house` and then restart the sql-console

 ## To run tests

-From the root sql-console folder do `yarn test`
+From the root sql-console folder do `yarn workspace @clickhouse/viz-house test`

 ## To run Storybook

-From the root sql-console folder do `yarn storybook` and open the browser to `http://localhost:6006/`
+From the root sql-console folder do `yarn workspace @clickhouse/viz-house storybook` and open the browser to `http://localhost:6006/`